bihealth/sodar-core/docs/source/dev_project_app.rst

-Once you have implemented the ``rules.py`` and ``plugins.py`` files and added the app and its URL patterns to the Django site configuration, you can create the project app plugin in the Django database with the following command:
+Once you have implemented the ``rules.py`` and ``plugins.py`` files and added the app and its URL patterns to the Django site configuration, you can create the project app plugin in the Django databse with the following command:

 .. code-block:: console